medavox/articles/music.md

 2007-2009
 ===============

-All the good shit which forms part of my established music lanndscape today:
+All the good shit which forms part of my established music landscape today:

 * Glasvegas
 * Arcade Fire